damianhakert/damianhakert.github.io/source/_posts/2016-03-15-gitlab-enterprise-edition-price-change.markdown

 pricing by contacting sales@gitlab.com.
 Deadline for early renewals is April 30, 2016.
 - Existing customers get 50% discount for first year of premium support.
-- Current Plus subscribers get all add-on's, for FREE, while they are on the Plus plan.
+- Current Plus subscribers get all future Enterprise Edition Options, for FREE, while they are on the Plus plan.

 ### Examples of how this pricing might affect you